cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

       idValue: "0"
     ```

-    That's good.
+    That looks good.

-2. If you create a game, is it as expected?
+2. If you create a game, is the game as expected?

     ```sh
     $ checkersd tx checkers create-game $alice $bob --from $bob